Mr. and Mrs. North (film): Plot

 Jerry North and his wife Pam return home after a night away in a holiday spirit.
 The spirit soon vanishes when the body of a man falls out of their liquor closet.
 The corpse is identified as Stanley Brent, the estranged husband of Carol Brent, a friend of Pam's.
 As the clues are unearthed, it appears that some member of the North's social circle, who knew they would be away, gained entrance to their apartment, asked Brent to come there and murdered him.
 Pam tries to establish alibis for all of her friends, and in doing so inadvertently establishes who killed Brent.

 Cast

 Production

 The film was based on the 1941 play of the same name, which ran for 163 performances at the Belasco Theatre in New York.
 It featured Albert Hackett and Peggy Conklin in the title roles, as well as Millard Mitchell as Detective Mullins, a role he reprised for the film.
 The play itself was based on three short stories by Richard and Frances Lockridge that were featured in the New Yorker magazine in 1940.
 This production was Gracie Allen's first movie since The Gracie Allen Murder Case, which was released in 1939.

+Reception

+The New York Times wrote: "[...] folks who are seeking entertainment with a bit of body to it may find this film rather thin pickings.
+Too much Grace for so little meat."